filakhtov/gentoo-use-docs/dev-lang/python.md

 This flag should be enabled if there is a need for the Bluetooth protocol.

+### debug
+Pass the `--with-assertions` option to the configure script.
+Enable runtime assertions in the Python interpreter that will check for certain conditions that always must be true and crash the program if they fail.

+This flag should almost always be disabled, especially for production use.

 ### ensurepip
 When this flag is enabled the `ensurepip` module will be installed, which can be used to bootstrap `pip` and `setuptools` using the bundled wheels.
 When this flag is disabled, the module will be removed from the resulting image before installation.